walt008/teleport/docs/5.0/pages/enterprise/sso/ssh-gsuite.md

 ---
-title: SSH Authentication With Google Apps (G Suite)
+title: SSH Authentication With Google Workspace (formerly G Suite)
-description: How to configure SSH access with Google Apps (also known as G Suite) using Teleport
+description: How to configure SSH access with Google Workspace (formerly G Suite) using Teleport
 ---

-# SSH Authentication with G Suite (Google Apps)
+# SSH Authentication with Google Workspace (formerly G Suite)

 ## Google Apps as SSO for SSH

-This guide will cover how to configure [G Suite](https://gsuite.google.com) to be a single sign-on (SSO) provider to issue SSH credentials to specific groups of users.
+This guide will cover how to configure [Google Workspace](https://workspace.google.com) to be a single sign-on (SSO) provider to issue SSH credentials to specific groups of users.
 When used in combination with role based access control (RBAC) it allows SSH administrators to define policies like: